Long-range correlations with finite-size effects from a superposition of uncorrelated pulses with power-law distributed durations: Scale invariance of power spectra

 \section{Scale invariance of power spectra}

-In the following, we return to the general expression for the frequency power spectral density given by \Eqref{psdphifullydimless}, derived in \Secref{sec:model}.
-We apply the pulse duration distributions motivated in \Secref{sec:motiv} and defined in \Secref{sec:P-tau-variants}, and we derive explicit, closed-form expressions for the corresponding power spectral density $\Omega_{\wt{\Phi}}(\omega)$ parametrized by the scaling exponent $\alpha$ and the width of the duration distribution support $\Delta$.
-Subsequently, we expose the universal $1/\omega^{3-\alpha}$ signature emerging for the parameter regimes discussed in \Secref{sec:regime-argument}, and we demonstrate the scaling properties of the spectra in the case of finite frequency ranges of scale invariance.
+In the following, we apply the pulse duration distributions described in \Secref{sec:distributed-Ptau} to the general expression for the frequency power spectral density in \Eqref{psdphifullydimless}.
+We derive explicit, closed-form expression for the power spectral density $\Omega_{\wt{\Phi}}(\omega; \alpha, \Delta)$ parametrized by the scaling exponent $\alpha$ and the distribution width $\Delta$.
+We expose analytically the universal $1/\omega^{3-\alpha}$ signature emerging for the parameter regimes discussed in \Secref{sec:regime-argument}, and we demonstrate the finite-size effects associated with the truncations of the underlying distributions.